Fireonik/python_tkinterGUI_Timers_and_Multithreading/README.md

            a few problems in the code

 nov 30:    strange bug already wasted abyss of time and looks like it is going to waste another

+dec 1:     finally fixed the bug, created interface for alarm setup, reworked  ~ >50% of code
+           while searching for the bug, achieving much shorter, more readable and simple code than before